 Semi-Automatic, Automatic, Super-Automatic

-To choose the best espresso machine for you, the first thing to weigh is convenience versus control.
+To choose the best latte machine or cappuccino maker for you, the first thing to weigh is convenience versus control.
 Latte machines can be broadly categorized into semi-automatic, automatic, and super-automatic (3).

 [With semi-automatic machines] you’re in charge of the shot, but there is regulated water pressure and temperature so it’s harder to mess up.Max Haydon, Perfect Daily Grind